-- PO 6.1 Enhance existing naturalized landscapes in a coordinated effort to improve the connectivity, quality, and resilience of the network. - PO 6.2 Utilize technology to increase ecological knowledge. - PO 6.3 Manage volunteerism and partnerships to restore naturalized landscapes in alignment with the City's goals.
+- PO 6.1 Enhance existing naturalized landscapes in a coordinated effort to improve the connectivity, quality, and resilience of the network. - PO 6.2 Utilize technology to increase ecological knowledge. - PO 6.3 Manage volunteerism and partnerships to restore naturalized landscapes in alignment with the city's goals. - PO 6.4 Prioritize the use of native plantings in all city operated parks and open spaces.